Invivogen

 The MyD88-dependent pathway is common to all TLRs, except TLR3 [10].
 Upon activation by PAMPs or DAMPs, TLRs hetero- or homodimerize inducing the recruitment of adaptor proteins via the cytoplasmic TIR domain.

-Adaptor proteins include the TIR-domain containing proteins, MyD88, TIRAP (TIR-associated protein), Mal (MyD88 adaptor-like protein), TRIF (TIR domain-containing adaptor protein-inducing IFN-β) and TRAM (TRIF-related adaptor molecule).
+Adaptor proteins include the TIR-domain-containing proteins, MyD88, TIRAP (TIR-associated protein), Mal (MyD88 adaptor-like protein), TRIF (TIR domain-containing adaptor protein-inducing IFN-β) and TRAM (TRIF-related adaptor molecule).

 Recruitment of MyD88 for instance, in turn recruits IRAK1 and IRAK4.
 IRAK4 subsequently activates IRAK1 by phosphorylation.
 Both IRAK1 and IRAK4 leave the MyD88-TLR complex and associate temporarily with TRAF6 leading to its ubiquitination.
 Bcl10 and MALT1 form oligomers that bind to TRAF6 promoting TRAF6 self-ubiquitination [11].

 Recently, IRAK2 was shown to play a central role in TRAF6 ubiquitination [12].
 Following ubiquitination, TRAF6 forms a complex with TAB2/TAB3/TAK1 inducing TAK1 activation [13].
 TAK1 then couples to the IKK complex, which includes the scaffold protein NEMO, leading to the phosphorylation of IκB and the subsequent nuclear localization of NF-κB.
-Activation of NF-κB triggers the the production of pro-inflammatory cytokines such as TNF-α, IL-1 and IL-12.
+Activation of NF-κB triggers the production of pro-inflammatory cytokines such as TNF-α, IL-1, and IL-12.

 TLR4 and TLR2 signaling requires the adaptor TIRAP/Mal, which is involved in the MyD88-dependent pathway [14].
 TLR3 triggers the production of IFN-β in response to double-stranded RNA, in a MyD88-independent manner, through the adaptor TRIF/TICAM-1 [15].
-TRAM/TICAM-2 is another adaptor molecule involved in the MyD88-independent pathway [5] which function is restricted to the TLR4 pathway [16].
+TRAM/TICAM-2 is another adaptor molecule involved in the MyD88-independent pathway [5] whose function is restricted to the TLR4 pathway [16].

-TLR3, TLR7, TLR8 and TLR9 recognize viral nucleic acids and induce type I IFNs.
+TLR3, TLR7, TLR8, and TLR9 recognize viral nucleic acids and induce type I IFNs.
 The signaling mechanisms leading to the induction of type I IFNs differ depending on the TLR activated.
 They involve the interferon regulatory

-factors, IRFs, a family of transcription factors known to play a critical role in antiviral defense, cell growth and immune regulation.
-Three IRFs (IRF3, IRF5 and IRF7) function as direct transducers of virus-mediated TLR signaling.
+factors, IRFs, a family of transcription factors known to play a critical role in antiviral defense, cell growth, and immune regulation.
+Three IRFs (IRF3, IRF5, and IRF7) function as direct transducers of virus-mediated TLR signaling.
 TLR3 and TLR4 activate IRF3 and IRF7 [17], while TLR7 and TLR8 activate IRF5 and IRF7 [18].
 Furthermore, type I IFN production stimulated by TLR9 ligand CpG-A has been shown to be mediated by PI(3)K and mTOR [19].

 TLR-Targeted Therapeutics